THartmanOfTheRedwoods/Java-Assignment-010/README.md

 * Read the W3Schools page on class methods: [W3Schools Java Class Methods](https://www.w3schools.com/java/java_class_methods.asp)
 * In your own words, write a few sentences below explaining the difference between static and public methods in relation to a class.
+  * a static method is a method where you don't have instance variables.
+Non-static (and public) methods do have instance variables.
+The use cases may vary, for instance if you have a method that is going to be used in the same context and most information will not change to be able to run it (other than arguments)-- you would probably go with a static method.
+But if you have a method that needs to change some information depending on the specific object, then you would use a non-static public method with instance variables.

 ## Part 3 - Dogs